In this Guide

 Its cyclonic suction makes it more powerful than either the Hoover or the Bissel.
 Plus, it’s got the same versatility on carpets as the more expensive Shark.

-You’ll be able to spend as much time as you need vacuuming, and have the best performance of the three vacuums on all your floors, thanks to the gentle edge brushes and smart speed settings.
+You’ll be able to spend as much time as you need vacuuming, and have the top performance of the three vacuums on all your floors, thanks to the gentle edge brushes and smart speed settings.
 Just expect to plug it in while you vacuum.

 How to Choose the Right Hardwood Vacuum for You